ninbura/windows/readme.md

             - ```PowerShell
               winget install Google.Chrome
               ```
-        - At this point I would recommend opening this tutorial on the computer your configuring via the browser you just installed.
-This will make running commands much easier as you can just copy & paste them.
+            - ```PowerShell
+              winget install Zen-Team.ZenBrowser
+              ```
-8. ### Configure Windows Terminal
+10. ### Configure Windows Terminal
-    - Restart Windows Terminal
-    - Open Windows Terminal settings (dropdown near tabs) & set your "Default profile" as PowerShell 7 (darker blue PowerShell).
+    - set PowerShell 7 as default profile
-    - Simply right click the start menu and select "Terminal (Admin)" when you need to run PowerShell 7 as admin, but for the most part try to run it un-elevated.
+        - There will be two PowerShell options in the list, you want the one with the darker blue color.
+        - `Settings > Default profile > PowerShell`
+    - configure theming
+        - `Settings > Appearence`
+        - `Settings > Defaults > Appearence`
-9. ### Download, configure, & run the `bulk-edit-settings` PowerShell script.
+11. ### Download, configure, & run the `bulk-edit-settings` PowerShell script.
     - Restart Windows Terminal
     - Run the following commands (you may have to hit enter multiple times if you copy/paste the full block).
         - ```PowerShell